-The data collection survey performed in Task 2 also provided an opportunity for participants to identify areas in their communities that repetitively flood or that they consider needing mitigation.
+The data collection survey performed in Task 2 also provided an opportunity for participants to identify areas in their communities that repetitively flood or may require mitigation.
 A total of 87 data points were provided by survey participants.
 Within each HUC-12 boundary, the number of areas marked were scored according to the scale shown in Table 4.5.
 This dataset is limited to locations identified by individuals in the Task 2 survey.